joblib/joblib/doc/memory.rst

 storing the results to the disk, and not rerunning the function twice for the same arguments.

+..
+ Commented out in favor of briefness

     You can use it as a context, with its `eval` method:

     .. automethod:: Memory.eval

     or decorate functions with the `cache` method:

     .. automethod:: Memory.cache

 It works by explicitely saving the output to a file and it is designed to work with non-hashable and potentially large input and output data types